vishnu1411/Oct25DallasHack/02-AI_Challenges/AI01-ChatBot/01-solution.md

 17. Review the output of each tool in the flow
 18. Enter additional queries, for example:

-    What is the status of the client with ClientId CLI-28048?.
+    What products did Customer_1354 purchase?
-    What is the Address of ADDR-29841?
+    What is the loyalty tier of Customer_1354?
-    What is the ApplicationID of the customer CLI-19708?
+    How much did Customer_2048 spend in total?
-    Is the loan approved?
+    What are the most popular product categories?
-    How many clients does Wayne Enterprises company has?
+    Which customers have Gold loyalty tier?
-    How many addresses are from texas?
+    Can you show me all transactions from the Electronics category?
-    Can you list down all the address ID for the addresses from Texas?
+    What recommendations can you make for frequent buyers?

 19. Notice how it uses **index data** and **chat history**
 20. Observe each tool’s transformations to build a contextual prompt